Jaegermeiste/MSCognitiveServicesHowToGuide/GetWebVTT.md

 request(captionOptions, VideoIndexerWebVTTCallback);
 ```

-The response will be a single line string with the donwload URL contained:
+The response will be a single line string with the download URL contained:
 ```url
 https://www.videoindexer.ai/Api/Widget/Breakdowns/28d53fb324/28d53fb324/Vtt
 ```